andkirby/commithook/README.md

 - commithook/LibHooks/commithook-magento.xml (contains configuration for magento projects)
 - commithook/commithook-local.xml (it may contain your specific local configuration)
-- PROJECT_DIR/commithook.xml (it may contain a project specific configuration which can be shared among your team) The last one can be committed into a project and might be used by all developers.
+- PROJECT_DIR/commithook.xml (it may contain a project specific configuration which can be shared among your team) The last one can be added into a project and might be used by all developers.
+PROJECT_DIR - is your project directory where from CommitHOOK has been run.

 # Release notes
 - v1.5.0 Implemented layered configuration loading.